 Success Tips from Lone Star College–CyFair Students

-NOTE: Thanks to all the Lone Star College–CyFair Students and Faculty Members that provided support and input for this project to gather student tips on success skills.
+NOTE: Thanks to all the Lone Star College–CyFair Students and Faculty Members who provided support and input for this project to gather student tips on success skills.

 To help me remember what I read in a textbook, I . . .

 |Take notes as I go and highlight important info and write down every definition that is given in each chapter and put the page numbers in my notes to reference it to my book.
 Also I take notes in the margins. - ALC/Business Finance major/Lone Star College–CyFair

 |Highlight then come back & review again later that same day. - Travis/Undecided major/Lone Star College–CyFair

 |Teach it to my younger sister and Mom.
 Don't teach it the way it is in the book.
 Put it in a chart.
 Make it better, clearer to understand.
 Your textbook is merely a tool. - RLK/English major/Lone Star College–CyFair

 |Make my own notes about the text with my own interpretation. - Johnathan/A.A.S./Lone Star College–CyFair